Contraz/pyrocket/README.rst

 Using the Client
 ================

-First of all you have to create a controller.
+First of all you need a controller.
 This class keeps track of the current time.
 We currently only implement a basic ``TimeController``.
 If you want music playback you will have to implement your own controller by extending the base ``Controller`` class.
 The reason for this is simply that we don't want to lock users into using a specific library.

-The support for audio playback in Python is also a bit flaky and almost always requires some third party binary dependency.
-The easiest way to get music playback up and running is probably to use the ``mixer`` module in ``pygame``, but this requires SDL libraries to be installed.
+When setting up a rocket project it's important to chose the right ``rows_per_second``.
+This is the resolution of your key frame data.

+If music is involved we calculate a resolution that would fit the beats per minute.
+For 120 bpm music it may only be enough to use an rps of 20, 24 or 30.

 Quick draw loop setup: